trekhleb/self-parking-car-evolution/public/article/index.md

 1. **CREATE** – the very first generation of cars [can't come out of nothing](https://en.wikipedia.org/wiki/Laws_of_thermodynamics), so we will generate a set of random car genomes (set of binary arrays with the length of `180`) at the very beginning.
 For example, we may create `~1000` cars.
 With a bigger population the chances to find the optimal solution (and to find it faster) increase.
 2. **SELECT** - we will need to select the fittest individuums out of the current generation for further mating (see the next step).
 The fitness of each individuum will be defined based on the fitness function, which in our case, will show how close the car approached the target parking spot.
 The closer the car to the parking spot, the fitter it is.
-3. **MATE** – simply saying we will allow the selected *"♂ father-cars"* to have *"sex"* with the selected *"♀ mother-cars"* so that their genomes could mix together in a `~50/50` proportion and produce *"♂♀ children-cars"* genomes.
+3. **MATE** – simply saying we will allow the selected *"♂ father-cars"* to have *"sex"* with the selected *"♀ mother-cars"* so that their genomes could mix in a `~50/50` proportion and produce *"♂♀ children-cars"* genomes.
 The idea is that the children cars might get better (or worse) in self-parking, by taking the best (or the worst) bits from their parents.
 4. **MUTATE** - during the mating process some genes may randomly mutate (`1`s and `0`s in child genome may flip).
 This may bring a wider variety of children genomes and, thus, a wider variety of children cars behavior.
 Imagine that the 1st bit was accidentally set to `0` for all `~1000` cars.
 The only way to try the car with the 1st bit being set to `1` is through the random mutations.
 At the same time, extensive mutations may ruin healthy genomes.
 5. Go to "Step 2" unless the number of generations has reached the limit (i.e. `100` generations have passed) or unless the top-performing individuums have reached the expected fitness function value (i.e. the best car has approached the parking spot closer than `1 meter`).
 Otherwise, quit.